api3dao/contracts/docs/glossary.md

 ## Admin role

-The access control contracts in this repo uses the term "admin role" in two different contexts:
+The access control contracts in this repo use the term "admin role" in two different contexts:

 1. `adminRole` in [AccessControlRegistry](./contracts/access/accesscontrolregistry.md), in the same way that OpenZeppelin uses it in AccessControl (i.e., if Role A is the admin role of Role B, accounts that have Role A can grant and revoke Role B)
 2. `adminRole` in [AccessControlRegistryAdminned](./contracts/access/accesscontrolregistryadminned.md) and [AccessControlRegistryAdminnedWithManager](./contracts/access/accesscontrolregistryadminnedwithmanager.md), referring to the abstraction layer between the [root role](#root-role) and the contract-specific roles.